kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

 identify the sample.
 The Borevitz lab (and others) use barcodes of differing length, which avoids nucleotide imbalance that would occur if all reads contained the restriction site at the same position.
-Nucleotide imbalance causes the Illumina base-calling algorithms to fail [some students may need this idea explained / expanded]
+Nucleotide imbalance causes the Illumina base-calling algorithms to fail.

 GBS data overview